 request/OohAZoYYfiH5eOj1R4Rt.
 Please see guidance on writing a CV suitable for this programme.

-The deadline for applications is Friday 29th March 2019 at 17:00.
+The deadline for applications is Friday 27th March 2020 at 17:00.
 Where a mismatch occurs between the number of offers and the demand for projects, candidates will be ranked according to a weighted average of GPA and other factors (e.g. quality of CV, suitability of candidate to a particular project).
 Successful candidates will be notified in early to mid-April.
-It is envisaged that the projects will last 6 weeks, starting in June.
+It is envisaged that the projects will last a minimum of 6 weeks, starting in early June.
 Details of start dates can be negotiated with individual supervisors.

 An undergraduate research project is a great opportunity for students to develop their research skills.
 See previous year's reports and what some of our alumni have gone on to do!
 Also, see this recent article on their success.